-My current research focuses on socioeconomic, cultural, political and legal analyses of new technologies, systems, and data.
-Further research interests include the law of equity, legal histories, civil justice, psychoanalysis, literature, and language drawing upon critical theories, philosophy, and traditional jurisprudence.
+My current research focuses on interdisciplinary and theoretical analyses of law, technologies, systems, and data.
+My further research interests include the law of equity, legal histories, civil justice, psychoanalysis, literature, and language drawing upon critical theories, philosophy, and traditional jurisprudence.

-I have presented my research at domestic and international conferences, and my work has been published in legal and non-legal peer-reviewed journals, edited collections, and via online portals including The Conversation and Critical Legal Thinking.
+I have presented my research at domestic and international conferences, and published in legal and non-legal peer-reviewed journals, edited collections, and via online portals including The Conversation and Critical Legal Thinking.

-For a full list of conference papers and publications please follow my ORCID link.
+For a full list of conference papers, working papers, and publications, please follow my ORCID link.

-I'm interested in supervising PhD projects exploring the intersections of property and contract laws, equity, technology, critical data theories, critical theories, and political economy.
+I'm interested in supervising PhD projects that explore one or more of my research topics, including intersections between technology, property and contract laws, equity, critical data theories, critical theories, and political economy.